Lab Members

 Education: B.A., Whitman College; Ph.D., UC Santa Cruz

 Christian loved working in the Biggins Lab so much that he joined for a second time in the Spring of 2019 as a Staff Scientist.
 He previously worked in the lab as a Research Technician from 2007-2010, before completing his PhD at UC Santa Cruz in Needhi Bhalla’s lab.
 Throughout Christian’s time in science, he has studied the mechanisms underlying faithful chromosome segregation in mitosis and meiosis, focusing on understanding how molecular checkpoints monitor and respond to chromosome behaviors to help prevent aneuploidy.
-Outside of the lab, Christian loves the outdoors, running, and spending time with his young daughter, Zelda.
+Outside of the lab, Christian loves the outdoors, running, and spending time with his daughters, Zelda and Lulu.

 Title: Postdoctoral Research Fellow